John

 composition of the oral microbiota of subjects with halitosis.

-MATERIALS AND RESULTS:
+AND RESULTS:

-Twenty-three subjects with halitosis undertook a 3-day regimen of
+Twenty-three subjects with halitosis undertook a 3-day regimen

-(>100 ppb) reductions.
-The bacterial composition of the saliva
+substantial (>100 ppb) reductions.
+The bacterial composition

-electrophoresis (PCR-DGGE).
-Changes in the PCR-DGGE profiles
+gradient gel electrophoresis (PCR-DGGE).
+Changes in the PCR-DGGE

-reference strains of bacteria implicated in halitosis.
+various reference strains of bacteria implicated in halitosis.

 CONCLUSIONS: